Billabong Furnace Carbon Wetsuit Review

 I think one of the coolest features of this suit relates to the name.
 The ‘Carbon’ part of the name actually comes from Carbon Fiber yarn being weaved into the base layer of material lining the suit.
 Carbon Fiber is extremely efficient at holding body heat.
 The top layer is covered in a pattern that is comprised of only vertical lines.
 This funnels any water down to the bottom of the suit and allows it to dry extremely fast.
 You can dawn patrol in the morning, work a 9-5, then have a dry suit for the evening glass off.

-Finally, there are a few features from this suit that Billabong doesn’t necessarily advertise that are very appealing.
-The main feature being the lack of smooth skin paneling on the chest and back.
-Smooth skin was initially introduced on wetsuits because of its wind blocking and heat insulating characteristics.
+Finally, there are a few features from this suit that Billabong doesn't necessarily advertise that are very appealing.
+The main feature is the lack of smooth skin paneling on the chest and back.
+Smooth skin was initially introduced on wetsuits because of its wind-blocking and heat-insulating characteristics.
 However, as many people who have used suits with smooth skin are aware, it is a fragile area that is more susceptible to nicks and tears.

 Another standout feature I like is the chest entry with a completely dislocating zipper.
 Prior to meeting Scott and the Billabong team, I used to think a non-dislocating zipper (pre-fed) was the ultimate entry system.
 From a convenience standpoint, it is nice knowing that you never have to fidget with getting the zipper to feed into the teeth.
 However, as Scott points out, a fully dislocating zipper allows you to stretch the entry as much as needed without having to worry about snapping off any teeth or breaking the zipper itself.
 For someone who fluctuates in weight like me, knowing that a few extra winter pounds won't be detrimental to my gear gives me peace of mind.